hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 There's many dancers too of great repute.
 >
-> Chassee.
+> Chassée.
 With them for precedence I dare dispute.
 >
 > Bel.
-You ought to know the art, 'tis very plain,
+You ought to know the art, it is very plain,
 >
 > As you the technic terms of art explain.
 >
-> Chassee.
+> Chassée.
 I find you've read my bill by what you've said,
 >
-> In red and blue you'll see I've there display'd,
+> In red and blue you'll see I've there displayed,
 >
 > The different things I teach, and likewise those
 >